FORWARD PRIZES: When did you start writing poetry and what drew you into it?

-FAF: Please tell us about the creation of your shortlisted collection, from first words to final book.
-Which poems in the collection are most important to you?
+FP: Please tell us something about the creation of your shortlisted collection, from first words to final book.
+Does it mark a departure or change from your earlier work?
+Which poems in this collection are most important to you?